Pixelsilzavon77/discord-telegram-bridge/README.md

 #### Setup:
 * Clone the github repo
 * Execute <kbd>npm install</kbd>
 * Create a Discord webhook.
-YOu can do this by going to Server settings -> Webhooks.
+You can do this by going to Server settings -> Webhooks.
 Copy the URL, you'll need it later.
 * Set env variables: <br> <br>
 <kbd>TELEGRAM_BOT_TOKEN</kbd> - you can get this by speaking with @BotFather on telegram and creating a new bot. <br> <br>
 <kbd>DISCORD_TOKEN</kbd> - the bot token for your Discord application.
 Create a new app at the [Discord Developer Portal](https://discord.com/developers/applications), go to the bot section, click on Create a bot and copy the bot token it gives to you. <br> <br>